-Having clothing store credit cards allows you to buy that denim jacket, sparkly top, or pair of stilettos that just shouts: “Buy me now!”
-Even if it’s the end of the month and you are scrimping for your last tin of baked beans, putting the clothing item on credit means you don’t have to wait until your next pay check to buy it.
+Clothing store credit cards allow you to buy that denim jacket, new dress, or pair of shoes.
+Even if it’s the end of the month and you are scrimping for your last tin of baked beans.
+Putting the clothing item on a credit account means you don’t have to wait until your next pay day.

-To find out if your favourite clothing store offers a credit card or account system, just give them a call or enquire within when you visit there next.
+To find out if your favorite clothing store offers a credit card or account system give them a call.
+Or enquire within when you visit there next.

 Resist the row and rows of clothes